autotelik/datashift_journey/README.md

 ## Setup and Configuration

-The app must inform datashift_journey of the model, that hosts the journey plan and stores data collected on the journey.
+The app must inform `datashift_journey` of the model class, that hosts the journey plan, via an initializer

-So this is the parent model off which all the data to be collected should hang, the concept is like a Checkout, Registration or Enrollment.

-Inform datashift of the name of this class via an initializer

 For example, in `config/initializers/datashift_journey.rb`

 ```ruby
   DatashiftJourney.journey_plan_class = "Checkout"
 ```

+This is the parent model against which which all the data to be collected will hang, the concept is like a Checkout, Registration or Enrollment.

+For example, as you progress through the checkout one step might be to collect an address, so we would expect the Checkout model to have an association to an address

-This journey model will be decorated with an association to the state machine.
+This journey model will be auto-decorated with an association to the state machine.

 This can be an existing model, or created from scratch, but it's vital that your journey class has a string column called state i.e